-- During any assessment task/Exam students must follow the exam supervisor's instructions at all times.
-An Exam Rules and Expectations Sheet is issued to students with their exam timetables. - Students must not take into the room any books, notes, papers or equipmentother than what is outlined in the Exam Rules and Expectations Sheet.

-- Students must make a serious attempt at all questions in the exam/assessment task and remain in the exam venue until the end of the Exam. - Answers must not contain offensive language. - Students must not take any electronic devices, including mobile phones or iPods into any exam room.
+- During any assessment task/examination students must follow the exam supervisor's instructions at all times.
+An Examination Rules and Expectations Sheet is issued to students with their examination timetables. - Students must not take into the examination room any books, notes, papers or equipment other than what is outlined in the Examination Rules and Expectations Sheet. - Students must make a serious attempt at all questions in the examination/assessment task and remain in the examination venue until the end of the Examination. - Answers must not contain offensive language. - Students must not take any electronic devices, including mobile phones or iPods into any examination room.

-Failure to observe these rules will result in a mark of zero for the exam.
+Failure to observe these rules will result in a mark of zero for the examination.

-17 Students absent from Mid-Year, Trial and HSC Exam
+20 Students absent from Mid-Year, Trial and HSC Examinations

-- Students who are absent from exam(s) for any serious reason must notify the appropriate Deputy Principal of the school on the timetabled day of the exam(s). - The student must present the illness/misadventure appeal to the appropriate Deputy Principal immediately after the missed exam/s for the appeal to be considered, and course of action determined.
+- Students who are absent from examinations for any serious reason must notify the appropriate Deputy Principal of the school on the timetabled day of the examination(s). - The student must present the Illness/Misadventure Appeal to the appropriate Deputy Principal immediately after the missed examination(s) for the appeal to be considered, and course of action determined.

-18 Equipment for the HSC Exam
+21 Equipment for the HSC Examination